Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 Traditional index investing comes in a few forms:

-• Index funds and ETFs track the index by holding the underlying stocks.
+- Index funds and ETFs hold underlying stocks directly.
 Low fees, full market exposure, full market risk.
-You own the shares.

-• Individual stocks give you direct ownership in specific companies.
-Higher potential returns, higher concentration risk, no downside floor.
+- Individual stocks offer direct ownership.
+Higher potential returns, higher concentration risk, no downside protection.

 All three share one thing in common: your money is directly exposed to market losses.
 There is no floor.
 In exchange, there is no cap on your upside.